Caledonian Sleeper Limited

 - Put in place binding corporate agreements, which will include the relevant adopted standard contractual clauses for transferring personal information outside the UK/EEA, to ensure that your information is safeguarded.

 - Ensure that the country in which your personal information will be handled has been recognised as providing an adequate level of legal protection, or where we are satisfied that alternative arrangements are in place to protect your privacy rights.

-- In the limited circumstances that information is transferred within Serco Group, ensure such transfers are covered by an intra-group data sharing agreement entered into be all relevant entities within Serco Group, which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection.
+- In the limited circumstances that information is transferred within Scottish Rail Holdings, ensure such transfers are covered by an intra-group data sharing agreement entered into by all relevant entities within the group, which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection.

 - Carefully validate any requests for information from law enforcement or regulators before disclosing the information.